siyuan-bruce/siyuan-bruce.github.io/research.md

 The designs of regulated digital currencies, like Central Bank Digital Currency (CBDC), are complex and involve a trade-off between system features.
 My research aims to provide solutions to CBDC implementation and their adoptions of consumers and merchants.

 #### **Academic Publications**
-  1. M. Dordal i Carreras, K. Kawaguchi, **S. Jin**, H. Guo, W. Huang.
+  1. [M. Dordal i Carreras](https://marcdordal.github.io/), [K. Kawaguchi](https://www.kohei-kawaguchi.com/), **S. Jin**, H. Guo.
 "Consumer Perceptions and Willingness to Adopt rCBDCs Before and After the e-HKD Pilot".
 In preparation for submission to _Proceedings of the National Academy of Sciences (PNAS)_.

-  2. Joint with K. Kawaguichi and M. Dordal i Carreras.
+  2. Joint with [K. Kawaguchi](https://www.kohei-kawaguchi.com/) and [M. Dordal i Carreras](https://marcdordal.github.io/).
 “Informational Experiment on Consumer's Perception of Central Bank Digital Currency as Liquidity Assets”.
 Working paper.

 #### **Policy Publications**
   1. Joint with HKUST School of Business and Management and HSBC Holdings plc (2023). “e-HKD Pilot Programme”. [[Summary]](https://www.about.hsbc.com.hk/-/media/hong-kong/en/news-and-media/hypothetical-e-hkd-phase-1-pilot-factsheet-en.pdf) [[Hong Kong Monetary Authority Report]](https://www.hkma.gov.hk/media/eng/doc/key-information/press-release/2023/20231030e3a1.pdf).